 - 12. Review and pre-approve both audit and non-audit services to be provided by the Independent Auditor (other than with respect to de minimis exceptions permitted by the Sarbanes-Oxley Act of 2002).
-This duty may be delegated to one or more designated members of the Audit Committee with any such pre-approval reported to the full Audit Committee at its next regularly scheduled meeting.
-Approval of non-audit services shall be disclosed to investors in periodic reports required by Section 13(a) of the Securities Exchange Act of 1934. - 13.
+The Audit Committee has delegated this duty to the Chair of the Audit Committee, and may re-delegate it in the future to one or more designated members of the Audit Committee, with any pre-approval to be reported to the full Audit Committee at its next regularly scheduled meeting.
+Approval of non-audit services shall be disclosed to investors in periodic reports required by Section 13(a) of the Securities Exchange Act of 1934, as amended. - 13.
 Set clear hiring policies, compliant with governing laws or regulations, for employees or former employees of the Independent Auditor.